PRIMITIVE-IO/primitive/README.md

 When looking at a selectable object with the GearVR, the object will indicate it can be interacted with.
 The object can be selected by tapping the center of the touchpad.

+Holding down the touchpad for 3 seconds will allow the user to teleport to the point that they are looking at on the ground.

 ### GearVR Controller (GearVR)

 The GearVR Controller has the combined functions of the **exploration controller** and the **runtime controller** integrated together.
 The **trigger** is used for selection, the **touchpad** is used for scrolling and stepping, and the **back button** is used for escaping.